ibm-cloud-docs/blockchain-sw-252/write-powerful-smart-contracts.md

 ## Installing a package and proposing a definition
 {: #write-powerful-smart-contracts-installing-proposing}

-For information about how to use the console to install smart contract packages and propose and commit smart contract definitions on a channel, see <blockchain>[Deploy a smart contract using Fabric v2.x](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-smart-contracts-v2).<blockchain>[Deploy a smart contract using Fabric v2.x](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-smart-contracts-v2).
+For information about how to use the console to install smart contract packages and propose and commit smart contract definitions on a channel, see [Deploy a smart contract using Fabric v2.x](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-smart-contracts-v2).